- Work/Life Balance

-I worked at TransferWise full-time (More than a year)
+I have been working at TransferWise full-time (Less than a year)

 Get this page going by posting a photo.
 It only takes a second, and your photos are anonymous.Share a Photo

 Get this page going by posting a salary.
 It only takes a second, and your salary information is anonymous.Post a Salary

 I applied online.
 The process took 4+ weeks.
 I interviewed at TransferWise (Budapest (Hungary)) in December 2018.

 Applied for the job online on the company website.
 Carried on a 6-round interview process:

 1. Contacted by company's recruiter via e-mail, describing the hiring process and invited for an initial online test on HackerRank.

 2. Next round was a phone screen with another recruiter from the company, having an chat about the company, the role, the culture and my motivation and experience.